 One of the cooler months of the year on Koh Samui, with lows dipping to a ‘frigid’ 24.1°C (75°F).
 Coming from the tail-end of rainy season, the temperature heats up through the month.
 If you don’t like strong heat, a New Year trip to Koh Samui would suit you well.

 Hey, guess what, it’s hot and sunny.
-An average 1 degree Celsius hotter than January, with the lightest rainfall of any month.
+February is an average of 1 degree Celsius hotter than January, with the lightest rainfall of any month.

 Hot and getting hotter.
-By averages, March also has the fewest number of rainy days and, correspondingly, the least median cloud cover.
+On average, March also has the fewest number of rainy days and, correspondingly, the least median cloud cover.

 June is a beautiful month on Koh Samui.
-If you schedule your trip before school holidays begin, you’ll usually find a very quiet island – certainly far fewer families than in July and August.
+If you schedule your trip before the school holidays begin, you’ll usually find a very quiet island – certainly far fewer families than in July and August.
+See where to stay, what to pack and what to expect on Koh Samui in June.

 July and August are popular months on Koh Samui and for good reason.
 The differences in temperature and average number of rainy days between these two months are hair-splitting.
 Whether enjoying a northern hemisphere summer holiday or escaping southern hemisphere winter, it’s a great time of year to visit Koh Samui.